PaulskPt/esp32s2_tft_example/README.rst

 Automatic WiFi connection:
 --------------------------
 I added the .env file.
 In this file one needs to fill in ones 'WiFi SSID' and 'WiFi Password' (the same as one puts in file secrets.py).
-When the file .env is present.
-CircuitPython will automatically establish WiFi connection to the WiFi Access Point defined in .env (and in secrets.py) When a WiFi connection has been established, the circuitpython status_bar will show an IP-address.
+When the file .env is present, CircuitPython will automatically establish WiFi connection to the WiFi Access Point defined in .env .
+When a WiFi connection has been established, the circuitpython status_bar will show an IP-address.